Updated: Dec 5, 2020

 As we move further into the 21st Century, technology, robotics, and AI continue to take over traditional human functions in data, information, and knowledge.
 A recent US study shows that 88 percent of organizations surveyed added or scaled up AI technologies since the onset of the coronavirus pandemic, according to IPSoft, an AI software company based in New York City.

-Moreover, some experts predict that knowledge will double every 35 years, continuing to cause people to become overwhelmed, unfocused, and operating far below their full potential, states business writer Catherine Pfister.
+Moreover, some experts predict that starting in 2020, knowledge will double every 35 years, continuing to cause people to become overwhelmed, unfocused, and operating far below their full potential, states business writer Catherine Pfister.

 Humanity faces a number of other major challenges in today's era: from climate change, gender issues, and disconnection from Nature, to high levels of overwhelm and disengagement from work, and the expansion of human consciousness as we become a global community.

 These shifts in the marketplace and in personal development are opening the door for human evolution worldwide.
 People now have the opportunity to make a leap into a new mode of operation—one that is based in wisdom—to help us find clarity, purpose, and passion in a world full of overload.

 Trends in the Marketplace and Personal Development Open Door to Wisdom

 Paul Ray and Sherry Anderson, researchers and authors of the landmark book The Cultural Creatives, state that "if humanity is to survive this period of planetary crises, we need a collective positive image of a future that works for all."
 Wisdom, the authors suggest, is "an antidote to the rampant fear, cynicism, and despair of our age."